Questions to ask before buying a domain name

 For example, if it’s a hobby blog, you might not really need to get more than one extension.

 But if you are a business or planning to turn your hobby into one, it’s always a good idea to secure your brand name across popular extensions or the extensions that have the highest awareness in your target markets.
 This prevents competitors from grabbing those domains and gaining visitors who were actually looking for you.
+You can then redirect them, or use domain parking services.

 Can I buy a domain without web hosting?